docker/docs/get-started/part5.md

     docker-machine ssh myvm1 "mkdir ./data"
     ```
 > Reminder: Only "docker" commands work on the active Docker Machine.
-> To make a directory on myvm1, and not our local host, we must use ssh to myvm1 or log on directly.
+> To make a directory on myvm1, and not local host, use ssh to myvm1 or log on directly.

 4. Run `docker stack deploy` one more time.